openfoodfacts/robotoff/doc/explanations/category-prediction.md

 ## Matcher

 A simple "matcher" algorithm is used to predict categories from product names.
-This used to be done using Elasticsearch but it's directly included in Robotoff codebase.
+This used to be done using Elasticsearch but it's directly included in Robotoff codebase [^matcher].
 It currently works for the following languages: `fr`, `en`, `de`, `es`, `it`, `nl`.
 The product name and all category names in target languages are preprocessed with the following pipeline:

 - lowercasing